WeiJiuQi/DET-LSH/README.md

 The format of benchmark file is:

 ```
-{The squared Euclidean distances of exact k-NN points to each query point, arranged in turn}
+{The index of exact k-NN points in the dataset, arranged in turn for each query point}
 ```

 ## Parameters used in Our Paper